 The anchors for the structure are verified by comparing the design force (action force) to the resistance capacity of the anchor, in particular the failure of the reinforcement element regarding tensile strength and pull-out capacity.
 Various partial factors of safety, model factors and distribution coefficients are applied in order to compensate for uncertainties and simplifications due to natural variation.

-The design value of action force Ed is equal to the product of the characteristic force (Ek) recorded during ETAG 27 testing and as recorded in supporting documents (NOTE: if multiple ropes are connected to a single anchor, the corresponding forces must be added in a scalar way) and a partial factor of safety according to the consequence class (γE).
+The design value of action force Ed is equal to the product of the characteristic force (Ek) recorded during ETAG 27 or EAD 340059-00-0106 testing and as recorded in supporting documents (NOTE: if multiple ropes are connected to a single anchor, the corresponding forces must be added in a scalar way) and a partial factor of safety according to the consequence class (γE).

 Ed : design value of action force